somramnani/Rock-Paper-Scissors-Blockchain/README.md

 ## Notes

 - Must have metamask installed and ether from the Ropsten network
-- Players start the game with metamask but unfortunatley have to figure how to send ether when a player wins.
+- Players start the game with metamask

 ## Tools/Languages Used: